edchelstephens/how-git-works/README.md

       need to put it on a branch, so that your work will be saved not be garbage collected.

 # Additional detach head changes by making it automatically a branch

+# Three Rules in git

+1. The current branch tracks new commits